-This year, as Orca Month approaches again, the Orca Salmon Alliance will help make the 11th anniversary of Orca Month as big and great as it can be!
+In 2017, the Orca Salmon Alliance made the 11th anniversary of Orca Month as big and great as it can be!
 The Orca Salmon Alliance encourages everyone to take part – Orca Month is for every orca lover out there!

 For 12 years, June has been proclaimed Orca Awareness Month by the Governor of Washington, and for the first time in 2016 Orca Awareness Month was being celebrated in Oregon and in British Columbia.

 A History of Orca Awareness: 12 Years Strong

 2018 marks the 12th year that Washingtonians celebrate orca awareness month.
 Started over a decade ago by Susan Berta and Howard Garrett of Orca Network, Orca Month raises awareness of endangered Southern Resident orcas and the need to help them recover to a healthy population.
 The celebration has taken many forms, from orca wine vintage dedications to orca songs, dances, and gubernatorial proclamations.

 Coordinated by the Orca Salmon Alliance and partners, we’re hosting events across the Salish Sea and beyond to increase awareness about the threats to the Southern Residents and their primary food source, Chinook salmon.